 - The test for COVID-19 should be conducted strictly as per the government laid instructions and at a laboratory that is government-designated.

-- Depending on the hospitals that you take treatment in, your claim would be settled.
+- Depending on the hospitals that you take treatment in, your health insurance claim would be settled.
 Most insurance companies have tie-ups with hospitals and when you seek hospitalisation in a network hospital you can avail the facility of Cashless Hospitals.
 Else, you can go for Reimbursement.

 - Cashless Claims - Once the pre-authorisation is received, your cashless treatment would begin.
 You would have to submit the Claim Form, along with the other required documents, if asked.
 Your health insurance company/ its TPA would settle the bills directly with the hospital up to your sum insured limit.